-The Proposed Preliminary Budget was presented to the board for information and the initiation of the public consultation process on April 12, 2023.
 The budget changes presented in this section were developed through a zero-based review of all current school district budget allocations, restored MRTA collective agreement language, and associated funding.
 The review included meetings with the Aboriginal Education Advisory Committee, all partner groups, managers, principals, and the board.
 The budget review process also aimed to ensure the alignment of budget allocations with the strategic directions set in the board's strategic plan, divisional operational plans, and school growth plans.
-A summary of the feedback received can be reviewed on the district website in the 2023/24 Proposed Preliminary Budget Consultation Summary.